 Exit number plaques should be located toward the top left edge of the sign for a left exit and toward the top right edge for right exits.

-The word LEFT may be added to the exit number plaque (see Figure 2E-3).
+Because road users might not expect a left exit and might have difficulty in maneuvering to the left, the word LEFT should be added to the exit number plaque (see Figure 2E-3).